Syntaks-Code-Vault/ttihp0p2-demosiine/docs/info.md

 ## External hardware

 - [TinyVGA Pmod](https://github.com/mole99/tiny-vga) connected to OUTPUT terminal (`uo_out`)
-    - VGA Display connected to the HD15 female connector of the Pmod
 - [TT Audio Pmod](https://github.com/MichaelBell/tt-audio-pmod) connected to BIDIR terminal (`uio_out`)
 - Some switches to the INPUT terminal (`ui_in`)